HilarySHayes/Capstone2/README.md

 ## Clustering Peaks

 Not all activities involve a peak.
-In order to filter activities that I believe to be a peak experience, I looked for activities that had a `gain_threshold` that is approximately 400 meters.
-Activities that met this criterion are considered in our peak clustering.
+In order to filter activities that I believe to be a peak experience, I set the `gain_threshold` to 300 meters looking for activities where the elevation gain was greater than or equal to 300m.
+Activities that met this criterion are considered in the peak clustering.

 This list gives a starting point for clustering peaks.
 For each activity, I picked out the latitude and longitude values that corresponded to the highest location.
 This new data set, of one point per activity, that represents the peak, was used to cluster the activities into similar peaks using a distance threshold.
 I used `DBSCAN`, which is part of  `scikit-learn` to do the clustering.